 Day 3 and 4:

 Day 3 and 4 will be spent paddling across Lake Laberge and onto the Thirty Mile River section of the Yukon River proper.
 The group may take advantage of some excellent day hiking opportunities on Lake Laberge.
 On the Thirty Mile River section, we will be introduced to the wonderful world of swift water with an extensive introduction and/or review of swift water techniques and safety.
 The long daylight hours give us lots of time to enjoy the vast scenery!

 Day 5 -16:

 The canoe trip down the Yukon River continues.
 Highlights include: world-class fishing and searching for wildlife with potential sightings of grizzly bear, wolf, moose, caribou, wolverine, mink, bald eagle and martin.
 All day long the group will encounter beautiful mountain views.
 Camping in tents and eating by the campfire while under the “midnight sun”, provides the foundation for a truly unique wilderness experience.

-Other highlights include day hikes, and numerous visits to historical sights including Hootalinqua, an historic NWMP outpost, the ancient First Nations encampment of Big Salmon at the confluence of the Big Salmon and Yukon Rivers, Cyr’s dredge a derelict from the 1898 Yukon Gold Rush, Five Finger Rapids, Fort Selkirk and the legendary Dawson City.
+Other highlights include day hikes, Hootalinqua (a historic NWMP outpost), the ancient First Nations encampment of Big Salmon at the confluence of the Big Salmon and Yukon Rivers, Cyr’s dredge, a derelict from the 1898 Yukon Gold Rush, Five Finger Rapids, Fort Selkirk and the legendary Dawson City.

 We arrive in the famous “city of gold”, Dawson City, which marks the end of our river adventure.
 We will be staying in a hotel for the evening (included in price of trip) as we embrace the Gold Rush era.
 The remainder of the day will be spent taking in the history of beautiful Dawson City.
 After a casual dinner we will head to Diamond Tooth Gertie’s Gambling Hall for a night set to the 1898 Klondike era.